Harmony (ONE) Price Tops $0.0180

-Harmony (ONE) traded down 2.6% against the U.S. dollar during the 24 hour period ending at 15:00 PM ET on February 21st.
-One Harmony coin can now be purchased for about $0.0180 or 0.00000035 BTC on cryptocurrency exchanges.
-During the last seven days, Harmony has traded up 10.1% against the U.S. dollar.
-Harmony has a market cap of $249.01 million and approximately $13.22 million worth of Harmony was traded on exchanges in the last 24 hours.
+Harmony (ONE) traded 3.9% lower against the dollar during the 24 hour period ending at 10:00 AM ET on February 23rd.
+One Harmony coin can currently be bought for $0.0180 or 0.00000035 BTC on major cryptocurrency exchanges.
+Harmony has a total market capitalization of $248.27 million and $10.46 million worth of Harmony was traded on exchanges in the last day.
+Over the last seven days, Harmony has traded 7% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.